waleedhussein4/tourney-frontend/README.md

 - Coaches offer personalized training sessions, gameplay analysis, and strategy development.
 - Participants can book coaching sessions, track progress, and provide feedback within the platform.

+### Functional Requirements

+#### Earnings System
+Bank variable stored in tournament schema

+Bank is updated upon:
+Solo user joins solo tournament: add entryFee into bank Team joins team tournament: add (entryFee * team.size) into bank Host deposits (if bank not already full): add deposit amount into bank Tournament ends: distribute earnings, leftover transferred to host

+A bank is considered full when it is equal to the total earnings

+Host can view bank status in the manage tournament page: current/goal

+Host can deposit into bank if it isn’t already full, in the manage page

 ## Architecture and Design